-The intricate designs are created by carving blocks of teak wood, a tropical hardwood which takes a long time to grow.
-Because of this, teak wood is considered an expensive material to use but it is the most durable, making it worth it for the repetitive process of block printing.
-What is all the more inspiring than carving the designs themselves, is artisans then print each section by hand, using their intuition as a guide.
+The intricate designs are created by carving blocks of teak wood (pictured above), a tropical hardwood which takes a long time to grow.
+Though expensive, the durability of teak wood makes it a natural choice for the repetitive process of block printing.
+In addition to carving the designs themselves, artisans print each section by hand, using their intuition as a guide.
 In some of our tapestries you can see this handmade quality where the edges of the block patterns meet.

-While the larger fashion houses have taken to modernize block printing, we’ve asked our artisans to keep things pretty traditional.
+While the larger fashion houses have mechanized block printing, we’ve asked our artisans to keep things pretty traditional.
 You’ll mostly find organic floral patterns on our block printed items.
-The Provincial Block Print Tapestry comes in ten different colors and makes for excellent bedspreads or tablecloths.
+The Provincial Block Print Tapestry comes in an array of different colors and makes for excellent bedspreads or tablecloths.
 We’ve seen them used as drapes for the sides of tents and they also make for the perfect picnic scape.

 You can watch the whole process of how the block prints we sell are made in this video from 2015, narrated by Mexicali Blues co-owner, Pete Erskine.

 Show us how you use your favorite Mexicali tapestry by posting a photo to social media and tagging us!
 We choose three winners with the best photos every month to win a free gift!